rrauch/sia_vbd/README.md

   configure and fine-tune.
 - **CLI Interface:** Includes an easy-to-use CLI for common operations.
 - **`Docker` and `systemd` support**,

-## Missing Features

-The following features are currently missing, listed in order of importance:

-- **Resizing:** Block Devices can not be resized for the time being.
-- **Branching CLI Support:** Although branching functionality has been implemented, users currently cannot interact with it.
-CLI functions will be added to enable branch operations.
-- **Tags:** Tagging is not currently supported.

 ## Possible Future Improvements